void

 Entire companies captured

-That entire companies (appx.
-180 men) were captured didn't happen often with Infanterieregiment Nr.
-91 but during the retreat from Serbia in December 1914 three companies "disappeared".
-According to Jan Eybl the 5th, 14th and 15th company were captured[a].
-Hašek was surely aware of these events and may at least hypothetically have knitted it into the novel.
+That entire companies (approximately 180 men) were captured did not happen often with Infanterieregiment Nr.
+91, but during the retreat from Serbia in December 1914, three companies "disappeared".
+According to Jan Eybl, the 5th, 14th and 15th companies were captured[a].
+Hašek was surely aware of these events and may at least hypothetically have woven them into the novel.

 Disaster in the Eastern Beskids

 That said, events in Východní Beskydy on 22 March 1915 provide more solid clues.
 During a Russian attack in the early hours, large parts of 9.
 Infanteriedivision were caught in their sleep and captured.
-Worst hit was Infanterieregiment Nr.
-91 and IR73 and both regiments lost entire companies.
+The worst hit were Infanterieregiment Nr.
+91 and IR73, and both regiments lost entire companies.
 III.
 Feldbataillon was nearly wiped out and three of its four companies were captured.
-These were the 9th, 10th and 12th and the 11th was severely decimated.
+These were the 9th, 10th and 12th, and the 11th was severely decimated.
 Who the commander of 9.
 Feldkompanie was at the time is not known.
-Jan Eybl noted that the "lieutenant of the company" and 20 men fell asleep on guard and this lieutenant may well have been the company commander.
+Jan Eybl noted that the "lieutenant of the company" and 20 men fell asleep on guard, and this lieutenant may well have been the company commander.
 11. Feldkompanie was subjected to investigations after the battle and also on other occasions the company had come under scrutiny[b].

 Jan Ev.
 Eyvl